Q: If I have a driver’s license am I automatically registered to vote?

 Q: What hours are the polls open?
 Can I go to a precinct near my office instead of the one where I live?

 A: The polls are open from 6:00 am to 6:00 pm.
 You MUST be in line by 6:00 pm in order to vote.
-All voters must vote in the precinct that serves their current residential address.
+Voters should go to their assigned locations for Early and Election Day voting.

 Q: Is voter registration proof of residency?